-By Megan Swinford, social worker, Thompson Autism Center at CHOC
+By Megan Swinford, social worker, Thompson Autism and Neurodevelopmental Center at CHOC

 Speak to any parent, and you’ll gain insight into the roller-coaster ride they’ve been on the past several months during the COVID-19 pandemic.
 Parents have adapted to having their children at home full-time while balancing their own work schedule, virtual learning, and have essentially transformed themselves into teachers.